The Dachshund Health

 Von Willebrand’s Disease

-Von Willebrands disease is considered to be a mild to moderate bleeding disorder.
+Von Willebrands disease is considered to be a mild to a moderate bleeding disorder.
 Many dogs with this disease do not ever experience a severe bleeding episode.
 But they can and there are reports of fatalities associated with this condition and surgical procedures.

 The following link is an excellent resource: www.vetinfo.com/dvonwillebrands.html